-Mexican-Spiced Triple Chocolate Muffins feature deep chocolate flavor with a hint of cinnamon and cayenne; if you’re a fan of Mexican Hot Chocolate, these muffins are for you!
+Mexican-Spiced Triple Chocolate Muffins are full of nutritious ingredients, and feature deep chocolate flavor with a hint of cinnamon and cayenne.
+If you’re a fan of Mexican Hot Chocolate, these muffins are for you!

 Next time you have a couple of super ripe bananas lying around, give this recipe a try!

 - A healthy twist.
 These Triple Chocolate Muffins are healthier than a lot of muffin recipes!
 We use whole wheat pastry flour and avocado oil to bump up the nutrition.
 Additionally, we use banana, which lets us use less sugar and less oil.

 - Unique flavor.
 With a hint of cinnamon and cayenne pepper, the flavor profile was inspired by Mexican Hot Chocolate.

 - Chocolate on chocolate on chocolate.
 Yes, these are definitely a chocolate-lover’s dream!
 But the good news is that we don’t use too much of any one type of chocolate, so they’re rich and chocolaty, but aren’t overpoweringly so.
 And they aren’t overly sweet, either!

 - Whole wheat pastry flour (or all-purpose flour)

 - Cayenne pepper

 - Granulated sugar